chuahjonglik/What-Can-Brown-Do-For-You/README.md

    - `for package in sorted_packages[:]` as the variable name suggests, the packages to be picked up first are based on urgency and weight with no limitations on the total number of packages to be handled.
    - `if package_weight <= remaining_capacity:` is used to ensure the truck is not overloaded.
    - `a_star(route, current_position, package_location)` function is called to determine the shortest possible path to reach to the target package.
 Heap queue algorithm is used to find the shortest path.
-   - Running time and the moving simulation is done by the following section of code:
+   - The cumulative running time and the moving time simulation is calculated and implemented by the following section of code:
       ```python
       total_running_time += (11 - remaining_capacity) * 0.2
       time.sleep((11 - remaining_capacity) * 0.2)  # Simulate the moving time